mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/installation/installation-on-windows-manual-iis.md

+# Installation on Windows and IIS 7.0 and later

-This page explains installing SilverStripe manually, without the use of (the easy to use) Web Platform Installer, and instead of Apache on Windows.
-See [installation-on-windows](installation-on-windows) to learn about those ways to install SilverStripe on Windows.
+This page explains installing SilverStripe manually, without the use of (the easy to use) [Web Platform Installer](installation-on-windows-pi).

-## IIS 7.0 and later
+## Configure an existing IIS server

 First we need to configure the server: